luiswolski/Using_git_on_the_server/README.md

 ```
 cd ..ls
 ```
-* Now go to you project directory
+* Now go to your project directory
 ```
 cd yourproject
 ```